How to become a successful IT Contractor

 Any income you draw down on top of your salary is taxed via the self-assessment process.
 You will need to pay any personal tax you owe by the end of January following the tax year in question.
 Again, you would be wise to set some money aside to meet these costs – otherwise you may have a nasty surprise at tax return time.

-Top tip: Tide allows account holders with limited businesses to open up to three additional accounts, so you can easily set aside tax obligations.
+Quick Tip: Tide allows account holders with limited businesses to open up to three additional accounts, so you can easily set aside tax obligations.
 If you haven’t done so yet, you can register your business here.

 Have you heard of IR35?